mbana/golang/README.md

 Google has a Linux installer to install go on linux: https://storage.googleapis.com/golang/getgo/installer_linux

-This fetches the latest version of "go" and installs it.
-Seems like this is the easiest way as of now to install the latest go version on Linux.
+This fetches the latest version of `go` and installs it.
+Seems like this is the easiest way as of now to install the latest `go` version on Linux.